scipy-conference/scipy_proceedings/papers/mellissa_cross_t/mellissa_cross_t.rst

    paleofig = XGrid([7, 8, 8, 6, 4, 8], xratios=[1, 1],
                     figsize=(6,10))

 First, let's examine the construction of this framework.
-The overall area of the figure is determined by ``figsize``.
+The overall area of the figure is determined by ``figsize``, which is passed to matplotlib.
 The relative sizes of the rows (``ystack_ratios``, the first argument), however, is determined by the contents of ``ystack_ratios`` and the sum of ``ystack_ratios`` (``self.gridrows``), which in this case is 41.
-Similarly, the contents and sum of ``xratios`` (``self.gridcols``)determine the relative sizes of the columns.
+Similarly, the contents and sum of ``xratios`` (``self.gridcols``) determine the relative sizes of the columns.
 So, all axes in ``paleofig`` are initialized on a 41 row, 2 column grid within the 6 x 10 inch space set by ``figsize``.
-The Axes in position 0,0, (:ref:'xgridex') spans 7/41 unit rows (0 through 6) and the first unit column; the next Axes created spans the same unit rows and the second unit column, finishing the first row of ``paleofig``.
-The next row spans 8 unit rows, numbers 7 through 15.
-All Axes in the same row share a y axis, and all Axes in the same column share an x axis.
-This Axes creation process, shown in the code below, is repeated for all the values in ``ystack_ratios`` and ``xratios``, yielding a figure with 6 rows and 2 columns of Axes.
+The axis in position 0,0, (:ref:`xgridex`) spans 7/41 unit rows (0 through 6) and the first unit column; the next axis created spans the same unit rows and the second unit column, finishing the first row of ``paleofig``.
+The next row spans 8 unit rows, numbers 7 through 15, and so on.
+All axes in the same row share a y axis, and all axes in the same column share an x axis.
+This axes creation process, shown in the code below, is repeated for all the values in ``ystack_ratios`` and ``xratios``, yielding a figure with 6 rows and 2 columns of axes.
 The code below and all other unnumbered snippets indicate an internal process rather than part of the ``paleofig`` workflow.

 .. code-block:: python